This Lesser-Known Colorado Ski Area Is FREE On Sundays

 What if we told you that there’s a mountain in Colorado where you can ski for free?
-It’s true!
-This hill in Steamboat Springs offers completely free lift tickets on Sundays.

 Mike and I are avid skiers and snowboarders, respectively, and we love to check out ski resorts and mountains around the world.
 For us, it’s all about the powder and the associated ski town.
-A perfect winter day is one spent on the slopes, followed by some apres skiing with friends.

 Ski towns are quirky and full of personality, making them the perfect destination when we plan our travel itineraries.
 Of all the ski towns we’ve visited, Steamboat Springs always stands out because it’s where we first met.
-In fact, we loved it so much that we moved here a few years ago.

-As locals in Steamboat Springs, Colorado, I wanted to let you in on a local secret: there’s a mountain near us where you can ski for free.
+As locals in Steamboat Springs, Colorado, I wanted to let you in on a local secret: there’s a “mountain” near us where you can ski for free.

-Yes, you read that right.
 Howelsen Hill in Steamboat Springs offers visitors the chance to ski for free on Sundays throughout the season.
 Just bring your skis (or snowboard) and check in at the ticket office for your free lift ticket.

 This Colorado Mountain Has Ski-Free Sunday